LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 LSU Performance Insights

-- The Lady Tigers' offense has been much less effective over their last 10 games, scoring 75.6 points a contest compared to the 83.7 they've averaged this year.
+- The Lady Tigers' offense has been much less productive over their last 10 games, racking up 75.6 points a contest compared to the 83.7 they've averaged this year.

 Michigan Performance Insights

-- The Wolverines have played worse offensively in their previous 10 games, scoring 69.8 points per contest, 4.7 fewer points their than season average of 74.5.
+- The Wolverines are posting 69.8 points per contest in their past 10 games, which is 4.7 fewer points than their average for the season (74.5).

 © 2023 Data Skrive.
 All rights reserved.